splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 Clone an existing detector
 -------------------------------------------------------------------

-You can see a list of existing detectors in the Detectors tab on the Alerts page.
-If you see one that represents a good starting point for a detector you want to create, you can open it and then select :menuselection:`Clone` from the detector's actions menu (|more|) to save it as a new detector.
+You can see a list of existing detectors in the :guilabel:`Detectors` tab under Alerts & Detectors.

+1. Look for a detector that is similar to the detector you want to create.
+2. Select the detector.
+3. Select :menuselection:`Clone` from the actions menu (|more|).

-After cloning and saving the new detector, see :ref:`build-rules`.
+Next, see :ref:`build-rules`.

 .. _create-detector-from-chart: